Unidata/netcdf-c/docs/threadsafe.md

 can be performed before *NCLOCK* is invoked.
 This can avoid some of the locking overhead.

+# Inter-Thread Interference {#threadsafe_interfere}

+Even though access to the netcdf-c library is serialized, there are uncommon situations where one thread can interfere with another thread.
+Specifically, one thread can change the state of the netcdf-c library in a way that can interfere with the changes made by another thread.

+The most likely way this can occur is if one thread adds/deletes/renames an attribute and then in a separate thread, the same attribute is accessed.
+Another case is if one thread adds an object (group or type or dimension or variable) and another thread attempts to add an object with the same name.
+In this case, the second thread will get an unexpected failure.

 # Extensions {#threadsafe_extend}

 Eventually, it should be possible to convert